Glossary: All the vocabulary of Crypto!

 - Market Cap: Means the capitalization of the market.
 This is the value, usually expressed by default in USD, that a given cryptocurrency represents.
 The market cap is calculated by multiplying the number of tokens in circulation by the price of the currency.
 The Coin Market Cap site calculates it based on the weighted average price of the exchanges where cryptocurrencies are listed.

-- Mining/Mining: It is a process allowing to solve an IT challenge determined by a consensus (generally the Proof of Work).
+- Mining: It is a process allowing to solve an IT challenge determined by a consensus (generally the Proof of Work).

 Computer computing power is usually used to process transactions and secure the network.